 The term “evidence” describes more than just bullet casings and blood stains.
 In addition to the physical evidence most people picture, criminal cases can also involve a more abstract type of evidence called character evidence.
 As the term suggests, character evidence involves the defendant’s personal traits and life circumstances as they pertain to the likelihood that he or she could have committed the crime.
 Character evidence can play a vital role in criminal cases, but there are certain situations where it is considered inadmissible.
-In this article, criminal defense attorney Darwin Overson will explain the rules and regulations governing the use of character evidence — and how they could potentially impact your case if you’ve been charged with a crime in Utah.
+In this article, Salt Lake City criminal defense lawyer Darwin Overson will explain the rules and regulations governing the use of character evidence — and how they could potentially impact your case if you’ve been charged with a crime in Utah.

 Can the Victim or Defendant’s Personality Traits Impact a Criminal Case?